 Sleep as a Benefit of Homeschooling

 I’d been a homeschooling mom for twenty years when I was forced to have kids in the public school system.
 I say “forced” because we had kids in foster care and DHS would not let me homeschool them.
-So for the first time ever I filled out paperwork and had to figure out the schedules of three different schools.
+So for the first time ever, I filled out paperwork and had to figure out the schedules of three different schools.

 During this time I was homeschooling three children at home.
-And our new daughters were between the ages of 11 and 15-years-old.
+And our new daughters were between the ages of 11 and 15 years old.
 Suddenly, I had kids in homeschool, elementary school, junior high, and high school.
 There were many challenges.
 I had to figure out how to help kids with homework and how to communicate with various teachers.
-We had to figure out school lunches and schedules, but
+We had to figure out school lunches and schedules, but by far the hardest thing to deal with was my kids’ lack of sleep.

 You see, on most days my kids wake up around 8:00 a.m., and we start school around 9:00 a.m.
 This is a far cry from what we’d experienced when they went to public school.
 I usually had to wake them up around 6:15 a.m. and had to get them to school by 7:40.
 The mornings were chaos with everyone getting dressed, making lunches, and fighting.
 There was a lot of fighting because it was a big hassle to get everyone out of bed.